billstclair/elm-custom-element/README.md

   JavaScript file: `site/js/file-listener.js`

-  This was a kluge to enable uploading binary files before `elm/http` v2.x, `elm/file`, and `elm/bytes`.
+  This was a kludge to enable uploading binary files before `elm/http` v2.x, `elm/file`, and `elm/bytes`.
 If you still need to use `elm/http` 1.x, then using this makes sense.
 For new code, use `elm/file` with `elm/http` v2.x.